Polymer/polymer/README.md

         ```polymer serve```

-    > Polymer 3.0 is published on [npm](https://www.npmjs.com/package/@polymer/polymer) using Javascript Modules.
+    > Polymer 3.0 is published on [npm](https://www.npmjs.com/package/@polymer/polymer) using JavaScript Modules.
-    This means it can take advantage of the standard native Javascript module loader available in all current major browsers.
+    This means it can take advantage of the standard native JavaScript module loader available in all current major browsers.
     >
     > However, since Polymer uses npm conventions to reference dependencies by name, a light transform to rewrite specifiers to URLs is required to run in the browser.
 The polymer-cli's development server `polymer serve`, as well as `polymer build` (for building an optimized app for deployment)  automatically handles this transform.